Gcf Of 22 And 27

 Why is the GCF of 22 and 27 equal to 1?
 A Deeper Look

 The fact that the GCF of 22 and 27 is 1 signifies that these two numbers are relatively prime or coprime.
-This means they share no common factors other than 1.
-This is because 22 (2 x 11) has only prime factors of 2 and 11, while 27 (3³) has only the prime factor 3.
+Because of that, this is because 22 (2 x 11) has only prime factors of 2 and 11, while 27 (3³) has only the prime factor 3.
+Even so, this means they share no common factors other than 1.
 They have no prime factors in common.

 GCF in Real-World Applications